zfields/nes-rob/docs/api.md

 ### `Command` (enum class)

-The `Command` enum class specified which movements are available to R.O.B.
+The `Command` enum class specifies which movements are available to R.O.B.

 Command List: